The House That Jack Built (2018)

 I feel like I’ve endured enough von Trier films in my life at this point that I can walk away, content with the decision.
 It’s getting harder and harder for von Trier to tell a new story and his old tricks have grown tired, placing him into unintentional (or intentional?) self-parody.
 There isn’t enough introspection or insight or narrative complexities to justify this bloated and bedeviled look at one man’s many misdeeds.
 The characterization is slack and there are no significant supporting figures, only victims and stooges, and sometimes both at once in von Trier’s mocking reflection of our universe.
 I felt varying degrees of sympathy for every actor in this movie.
 They deserve better.
 Matt Dillon can play to the dark side well but he deserves more than to be a smiling cardboard cutout.
 Uma Thurman was one of the best actors in Nymphomaniac Part One.
 Doesn’t she deserve better than to get repeatedly smacked in the face with a broken car jack (get it, a “broken jack,” because the main guy’s name is… oh, you do get it?)?
 Riley Keough definitely deserves better than to have her breasts fondled for a solid minute onscreen and then used as a coin purse later.
 And the audience likewise deserves better than to spend 150 minutes watching misguided torment and misogyny disguised as introspection and social commentary.
 The House That Jack Built is rotten to its very foundations and another excuse in cheap sadism for the cheap seats.

 Nate’s Grade: C-

-Posted on January 8, 2019, in 2018 Movies and tagged bruno ganz, dark, drama, gory, lars von trier, matt dillon, pretentious, riley keough, serial killer, thriller, uma thurman.
+Posted on January 8, 2019, in 2018 Movies and tagged bruno ganz, dark, drama, gory, lars von trier, matt dillon, riley keough, serial killer, thriller, uma thurman.
 Bookmark the permalink.
 2 Comments.